 Identify the cat (if you can)

 Cats often wander away from their families and sometimes cannot find their way back.
-Sometimes, they are simply out for a stroll and plan to return to their family in some time—but that some time could be days.
+They are simply out for a stroll and plan to return to their family in some time—but that some time could be days.
 Meanwhile, there is a family on the other end of this situation searching for their cat with no idea what may have happened to them.

 Do not assume, then, that the cat you have found is a stray.
-If they look healthy and well groomed, it is likely they belong to some family.
+If they look healthy and well-groomed, it is likely they belong to some family.
 Here are a few steps you can take to try and identify the cat.

 1. If the stray cat is friendly, approach them and check to see if they are wearing a collar.
 If they are, this collar should have the contact details of their family on it.